 Latest MPA news & sightings

-August 2025
+August 2025 - website launched

 This website was launched on 1st August 2025.
 An auspicious day as it also happened to be Marine Protected Areas Day, celebrated by MPAs around the world.
 A press release was sent out to various agencies, local newspapers and to all those already involved with the MPA.